 Ask family and friends.

-The initial “social proof” of having positive reviews does help your app a lot.
+The initial “social proof” of having positive reviews from your demo does help your app a lot with user engagement in the long run.

 Try not to buy reviews as Google isn’t dumb and can detect when there’s an abnormally high number of reviews for an app; this can get both your app and developer account banned.